2009-2014 Ford F-150 SuperCab

 Front pillar tweeters

-Trucks equipped with the factory Sony audio system include a few more speakers than the average F-150, including a pair of 4-ohm tweeters located in the front pillars.
-Replacing isn't difficult, but there are some things you'll want to know about before you start.
+Trucks equipped with the factory Sony audio system include a few more speakers than the average F-150, including a pair of 1.646" tweeters located in the front pillars.
+Replacing these 4-ohm tweeters isn't difficult, but there are some things you'll want to know about before you start.

 For one thing, there's a bit of a difference in how you remove the driver's side and passenger's side tweeters.
 It's nothing major – on the driver's side, you pull down the door gasket and pry out the plastic trim; while on the other side, you have to remove the pillar pull handles before you can get to the door gasket – but it's good to know.
 Complete instructions can be found in your Crutchfield MasterSheet.